NRCan/PlotFTIR/paper/paper.md

 # Acknowledgements

+The author would like to thank Ulrich Makanda for translation of documentation and feedback on the manuscript.

-The authors declare no competing financial interest.
+The author declares no competing financial interest.

 # References